-Our Additional Safeguard Leads are Mrs Laura Parry-Woolner Head of School, Miss Katie Evans, Deputy Head and trainee DSL, Miss Tegan Rego, Assistant Head and Mrs Kate Bownass, School Counsellor.
+Our Additional Safeguard Leads are Mrs Laura Parry-Woolner Headteacher, Miss Katie Evans, Deputy Head and trainee DSL, Miss Tegan Rego, Assistant Head and Mrs Kate Bownass, School Counsellor.
 Our Safeguarding Governor is Mrs Bridget Day.

 Parents and carers are welcome to read the Child Protection Policy which is located on our main policies page.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-If you have any questions regarding any information about Safeguarding Children at Beechview Academy, please contact Ms Karen Harper (DSL) or Mrs Parry-Woolner, Head of School.
+If you have any questions regarding any information about Safeguarding Children at Beechview Academy, please contact Ms Karen Harper (DSL) or Mrs Parry-Woolner, Headteacher.

 If anyone has an immediate concern for any child you can call Bucks CC First Response on 0845 4600001.

 The Buckinghamshire Family Information Service Inforamtion, support, childcare and things to do for families, children and young people from birth to 19 years (up to 25 years with a disability/additional need) Bucks Family Information Service